The NWT Internship is on hiatus until further notice.

 Law 2 and 3 students are eligible for this placement.
 Typically, Law 2 students are given preference for the Winter semester and Law 3 students are given preference for the Fall.
 Students who wish to apply for this program must have successfully completed Law I. The Supreme Court of the NWT suggests that students complete Evidence before participating in the program.

-Applications for the 2019-2020 academic year will be collected in April.
 Students may apply by submitting an online Northwest Territories Internship Application Form.
 Required Documents include cover letter setting out the student's reasons for seeking an internship and the qualities and experience the student possesses that make them suited for the position.
 A resume and transcript must also be included (an unofficial transcript will suffice).
 Students will also provide a writing sample and any further information that supports their application.
 The applications will be assessed in consultation with the Supervising Judge.
 Students who were unsuccessful in the Fall term are encouraged to apply again for the Winter term.

 Selection for this Internship is made by the Court in consultation with the Externship Program Director.
 Selection is based on students’ academic performance, legal research and writing skills, and particular interests and background relevant to the clerkship program.
 Although regular tuition applies for this Clerkship, funds have been allocated to cover some expenses incurred.